sparsh-ai/recohut/README.md

 ## How to start

-There are 3 ways to start your data engineering journey:
+3 modes to start your journey:

-1. Agile mode: You will design your own learning modules and I will be your scrum master, guiding you in your learning path.
+1. Agile: You will design your own learning modules and I will be your scrum master, guiding you in your learning path.
-1. Monologue mode: I will be showing you the process on my screen and you will be asking questions/doubts.
+1. Monologue: I will be showing you the process on my screen and you will be asking questions/doubts.
-1. Interactive mode: You will be doing the hands-on on your system and I will be guiding you step by step.
+1. Interactive: You will be doing the hands-on on your system and I will be guiding you step by step.

-To join, Call/Whatsapp on the following numbers:

-- +91 84840 05449
-- +91 95177 20888
-- +91 74706 13433
+To join: `+91 84840 05449` (agency partner 1), `+91 95177 20888` (agency partner 2), `+91 74706 13433` (agency partner 3)